Eve-of-Darkness/db-public/README.md

 3. Copy data folder to repository

 ## CLI Options
-`-exclude <table1>,<table2>,...`: Explicitly exclude (comma-separated) tables from export and import
-`-update-only`: Set to export/replace only static content, but keep player content untouched
-`-import`: Import the configured SQL database to JSON database found in data folder
 `-export <type>`: Export Public-DB as SQL query.
 Possible `<type>`s are "mysql" and "sqlite" (default "mysql")
+`-update-only`: Set to only export and replace static content, but keep player content untouched
+`-import`: Import the configured SQL database to JSON database found in data folder
+`-exclude <table1>,<table2>,...`: Explicitly exclude (comma-separated) tables from export and import. "all" excludes all tables.
 `-include <table1>,<table2>,...`: Explicitly include (comma-separated) tables that are not listed or are non-static for import

+Tip: To import only selected tables do `-import -exclude all -include <table1>,<table2>,...`.

 ## The data
 We plan on following data available on http://camelot.allakhazam.com/ as closely as possible.
 We think this will be the most effective way quickly populate missing data.